eyuelberga/TheClassroom/README.md

 There are two APIs that need to be deployed.
 These are:
 The scheduler API for creating One-off Scheduled events and another endpoint for publishing a class resource.
 It is located at `apis/scheduler`
 The Email notification API for sending emails to enrolled students when a teacher publishes a new class resource.
-It is located at `apis/send_email`
+It is located at `apis/send_email`.
+You also need a [Mailjet](https://www.mailjet.com/) account for this.

 After running the two APIs, you need to link them to Hasura using env vars:
 ```